har-in-air/Kalmanfilter_altimeter_vario/README.md

 For details on the algorithm, see the document imu_kalman_filter_notes.pdf

 Example usage of the Kalman Filter API is in the file imuvario.cpp.
-This is the main initialization and loop code for an altimeter-vario, the project is on pataga.net/imukalmanvario.html
+This is the main initialization and loop code for an altimeter-vario.
+The project history is at http://pataga.net/imukalmanvario.html

+For algorithm comparisons on real data, see http://github.com/har-in-air/ESP32_IMU_BARO_GPS_LOGGER.

+The /docs directory has an example binary data log, and code used to extract the data from the log, and process it.
+The code compares two Kalman filters that output filtered altitude data.
+The first filter KFZ only uses the pressure sensor derived altitude, and the second filter KFZA fuses altitude and acceleration data for lag-and-overshoot free output.

+The spreadsheet http://github.com/har-in-air/ESP32_IMU_BARO_GPS_LOGGER/blob/master/docs/FilterResults.ods has the results.

-Update : You can find the most recent algorithm implementation code in my ESP8266_BLUETOOTH_AUDIO_VARIO and ESP32_IMU_BARO_GPS_VARIO github projects.
-I also have algorithm comparison test results on real data in the ESP32_IMU_BARO_GPS_LOGGER/docs folder.
+You can find the most recent algorithm implementations at http://github.com/har-in-air/ESP32_IMU_BARO_GPS_VARIO and http://github.com/har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO.